 Nextcloud Enterprise is also available with full enterprise support, including phone and email access to Nextcloud developers.

 - Share your files with the others and protect the public links with a password.

 - Tracking changes to your files.

-- Access files stored in external cloud storage service providers such as Amazon, Google, and Dropbox.
+- Access files stored in external cloud storage service providers like as Amazon, Google, and Dropbox.

-You can install Nextcloud on Ubuntu using Snap or LAMP stack.
+You can set up Nextcloud on Ubuntu using Snap or LAMP stack (Official archive).